lumeche/appDirect/README.md

 This will start the server by default in 8080

 HEROKU COMPATIBLE
-The appllication can be deployed in heroku and it was tested in that environment.
+The application can be deployed in heroku and it was tested in that environment.
 The file Procfile define the service to be started and how it should be start.